nginxinc/nginx-gateway-fabric/docs/proposals/advanced-nginx-extensions.md

 providing the values from Values.spec.values.spec to the templates.

 Pros:

 - The Cluster operator doesn't need to design and create a CRD.
 - The Cluster operator doesn't need to change NGF RBAC rules to allow for it to watch for the CRD resource type.

 Cons:

 - Lack of CRD validation.
 Kubernetes API will not be able to perform validation of the values.
 - More complex validation.
 Because we still want to support validation, we will need to design a mechanism to allow the Cluster operator to define a scheme with the structure and validation rules for the values.
-Because we will not be relying on the already available validation mechanism (CRD validation), this will result into extra complexity.
+Because we will not be relying on the already available validation mechanism (CRD validation), this will result in extra complexity.

 We're not going to pursue this approach because of its cons.

 ### Summary

 SnippetsTemplate allows Application developers to safely and easily use NGINX configuration created by a Cluster operator.
 The Cluster operator retains full control of that NGINX configuration, but at the same time allows Application developers to provide custom values.
 Kubernetes API will validate such values, which leads to better security and reliability compared to SnippetsPolicy/SnippetsFilter.

 ## NGINX Features Supported by Proposed Extensions